Business Intelligence consulting for more efficiency

 Better decisions through a business intelligence system

 What is Business Intelligence?

 Managerial decisions can be made subjectively from the gut or they can be based on objective data.
 Which way you decide is up to you, but we can help you with the latter.
 Well-founded data analyses can support you not only in far-reaching management decisions such as the outsourcing of business areas or in questions of location selection.
 In everyday operations, too, you are well advised to always check the efficiency and effectiveness of activities and to take countermeasures if necessary.
 Here, too, your business intelligence system supports you with ad-hoc reports and KPI dashboards.
-We keep in mind, the advantages of a Business Intelligence system are:
+We keep in mind that the advantages of a business intelligence system are:

 - Sound decision-making process

 - Reaction speed due to high information availability

 In most cases, BI dashboards are not directly based on e.g. ERP systems.
 This is because not all information is available in the ERP system.
 Or it is available in the wrong structure or aggregation.
 Also, the database is constantly changing which is another argument to organize the database separately from the ERP data.
 Therefore, the data basis for BI systems is usually formed by so-called data warehouses or data marts.